sequenceiq/slider/src/site/markdown/releasing.md

 included passwords or other test run details into the build resource tree.

-The `hoya-funtest` functional test package is used to run functional tests against a running Hadoop YARN cluster.
+The `slider-funtest` functional test package is used to run functional tests against a running Hadoop YARN cluster.
 It needs to be configured according to the instructions in [testing](testing.html) to create HBase and Accumulo clusters in the YARN cluster.